-Public Holidays in Guinea 2025 – National & Religious Calendar
+Public Holidays in Guinea 2026 – Islamic & National Holidays

-Guinea recognizes a number of public holidays each year covering national, Christian, and Islamic observances.
-Government offices, schools, banks, and many private businesses close on these days.
-Because Muslim holidays follow the lunar calendar, some dates may shift.
+Guinea recognizes a range of public holidays each year, covering national, Islamic, and Christian observances.
+On these days, government offices, schools, banks, and many businesses close.
+Because most religious holidays follow the Islamic lunar calendar, some dates may vary slightly depending on moon sightings.

 Overview of Public Holidays in Guinea